 Severus frowned.
 "How do you know and why are you telling me?"

 Rabastan narrowed his eyes and glared at his friend.
 "Don't take me for a fool, Severus.
 I know that you are not stupid or blind.
 And only one who has no concept of the horror the world would be would still, willingly follow our beloved Lord.
 A man of sense could not live in the world he wants to create.
 I may have believed, but that was a life-time ago.
 I had time to think in Azkaban.
 Bella's madness at least ensured that I was left alone more often than not.
 I know what kind of world I want to occupy if I'm ever free from the ties of my beloved family."

 The mocking voice, the angry glare all convinced Severus that Rabastan spoke the truth.
 But it seemed too pat.
 No matter their friendship, the two had never, not once, spoken so clearly.

-"What has brought this on?" asked Severus setting aside his now empty plate.
+"What has brought this on?" asked Severus setting aside his plate.

 "It is time.
 Time I stopped hiding.
 Time I did something to free myself."
 Rabastan growled softly, his agitation obvious.

 "Walk with me," said Severus.
-"You are showing too much emotion for a discussion on dung varieties."
+"You're showing too much emotion for a discussion on dung varieties."

 Rabastan laughed.
 "The world and I are going to the dung heap, Brother."

 A/N: Love it or hate it, please let me know what you think.